-Many people ask me what I mean when I say “Specialist One 2 One walks with an emphasis on fun and enrichment.”
+Many people ask me what I mean when I say, “Specialist One 2 One walks with an emphasis on fun and enrichment.”

 As well as physical exercise, most dogs enjoy mental exercise and love to solve simple problems.
-Mentally stimulating games help your dog to build confidence.
+Mentally stimulating games help your dog build confidence.

-Enrichment can be simple and non-expensive with homemade games and puzzles using recycling, old socks, foraging or using specific food retrieval toys.
+Enrichment can be simple and non-expensive, with homemade games and puzzles using recycling, old socks, foraging or using specific food retrieval toys.
 Every time a dog manages to solve something, they feel uplifted, their confidence grows, and they expect to succeed again.

-Finding interesting ways to feed your dog is another way to make their life more interesting.
+Finding interesting ways to feed your dog is another way to make their life more enjoyable.
 Scattering food around, hiding it in the garden in small chunks or using it to learn something with you are examples of ways to make food time more fun.

 Avoiding too much frustration is important.
-Working hard to enrich your dog’s life is great – but if they are doing tasks that don’t really suit them or that knock their confidence, it’s not enrichment.
+Working hard to enrich your dog’s life is great – but if they are doing tasks that don’t suit them or knock their confidence, it’s not enrichment.
 Similarly, if the same exercise is completed every day, it moves from being enriching to being normal.
 Newness counts, but always newness in a way that your dog can manage.

 Our walks are not ordinary walks; they are super-fun walks that are always jazzed up in different ways!

-Here are some other articles by Derel Chambers that may be of interest
+Below are some other articles by Derel Chambers that may be of interest